Startup studios go Hollywood as CAA launches Creative Labs

 One is developing an idea around an artist or athlete that the agency represents — like Funny or Die.
 Already, Creative Labs has one such company waiting in the wings.

-Founded by the actress Emma Roberts and the former Huffington Post video producer and creative talent manager Karah Preiss, Belletrist is sort of a next generation book club for a new literary set.
+Founded by the actress Emma Roberts and the former Huffington Post video producer and creative talent manager Karah Preiss, Belletrist is sort of a next-generation book club for a new literary set.

 The company soft-launched in April with an interview between Roberts, a lifelong lover of literature, and the literary icon Joan Didion.

-If Belletrist is an example of a platform created around a CAA client, then Creative Labs’ other brainchild, Ground Control is a company that was created with CAA’s roster of talent in mind.
+If Belletrist is an example of a platform created around a CAA client, then Creative Labs’ other brainchild, Ground Control, is a company that was created with CAA’s roster of talent in mind.

-The startup looks to tap actors, athletes and other celebrities and bring their talents to the voice operating systems developed by tech companies like Apple, Amazon, and Alphabet.
-Founded by former Aol executive Michael Macadaan, Yanover said that Ground Control is akin to the firm’s development of Whosay in that it’s a platform that can use CAA’s client roster to succeed.
+The startup looks to tap actors, athletes and other celebrities and bring their talents to the voice operating systems developed by tech companies like Apple, Amazon and Alphabet.
+Founded by former AOL executive Michael Macadaan, Yanover said that Ground Control is akin to the firm’s development of Whosay in that it’s a platform that can use CAA’s client roster to succeed.

 Finally, there are companies that dovetail with the work that CAA does internally, or tap the company’s own talented pool of developers, designers and programmers.
 There’s a yet-to-be launched game development company that falls into that category, according to Yanover, Edwards and Brody.

-Yanover, Edwards, Brody, seasoned media and gaming executive Pauline Moller, and CAA’s Head of Mobile Michael Blank will all serve as members of the Creative Labs board of directors.
+Yanover, Edwards, Brody, seasoned media and gaming executive Pauline Moller and CAA’s Head of Mobile Michael Blank will all serve as members of the Creative Labs board of directors.

 “The premise of anything that we incubate is that we want to bring a piece of CAA’s DNA into the mix,” says Yanover.
 “We want to embrace the company as one of our children and we want to give it all of the resources that CAA has.”